-On Sunday morning during our weekend in State College, Teddy and I decided to hike up Mount Nittany.
+On the last morning during our weekend in State College, Teddy and I decided to hike up Mount Nittany.

 We set out before 9 AM from down town State College, and parked in the overflow parking down the street from the trailhead.
 You could technically park on the side of the road, but a full parking spot seemed a better option even if it meant a bit more walking.